ndatua/Atlanton/README.md

 1. Open the **Keyboard** folder.
 2. Open and run the installer `Atlanton-Keyboard-Windows.exe`.
 3. Follow the prompts to complete the installation.
-4. Restart your computer to ensure that the changes take effect.
+4. Restart the computer to ensure that the changes take effect.
 5. Select "Atlanton" from the language bar (usually by pressing `Win` + `Space`).

 **For Apple (macOS) Users**